robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	St George Dragons         (away) to beat 	Gold Coast Titans         (home) with a probability of 	65.36%

 Robs Elo predicts 	Sydney Roosters           (home) to beat 	Newcastle Knights         (away) with a probability of 	79.04%

+### Round 4 (generated 26/03/2018)

+Robs Elo predicts 	North Queensland Cowboys  (home) to beat 	Penrith Panthers          (away) with a probability of 	62.11%

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	61.97%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	Cronulla Sharks           (home) with a probability of 	65.92%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	New Zealand Warriors      (away) with a probability of 	79.21%

+Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	Canberra Raiders          (away) with a probability of 	61.75%

+Robs Elo predicts 	St George Dragons         (home) to beat 	Newcastle Knights         (away) with a probability of 	83.29%

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Gold Coast Titans         (away) with a probability of 	90.29%

+Robs Elo predicts 	Wests Tigers              (home) to beat 	Parramatta Eels           (away) with a probability of 	67.12%